Jim Schoenfeld

 James Grant Schoenfeld (born September 4, 1952) is a Canadian professional ice hockey executive and former player.
 He most recently was the assistant general manager with the New York Rangers of the National Hockey League (NHL), as well as an interim assistant coach.
 He was previously a player and a head coach in the NHL for several teams.

 Biography

 Playing career

 After a junior career with the London Knights, Hamilton Red Wings, and Niagara Falls Flyers, he was drafted by the Buffalo Sabres and would play eleven seasons with that team, including spending time as the team's captain.
 He also played for the Detroit Red Wings and Boston Bruins.
-He retired from hockey in 1985.
+He retired as an NHL player in 1985.

 Coaching/general management career

 Since retirement, he has served as the head coach of several NHL teams, including the Sabres, New Jersey Devils, Washington Capitals, and Phoenix Coyotes.
 As an NHL head coach, Schoenfeld has compiled a record of 256–246–78 (.509).
 In 2007, he was promoted from the head coach of the Hartford Wolf Pack of the American Hockey League to assistant general manager of the New York Rangers, the Wolf Pack's NHL affiliate.
 At the time, he was also assigned to be the general manager of the Wolf Pack until he was relieved of those duties in 2017.